Self-awareness is a critical, if often underrated, competency

 Meditation is about being more present and in the moment, being conscious of your breath and aware of everything that is happening in your consciousness: thoughts, sounds, sensations of the body, images, what you see in your visual field with your eyes closed (it’s never completely black, is it?).

-In summary, you start to be more self-aware.
+In sum, you start to be more self-aware.

 AI in support of Self-awareness

 In this blog, we always tend to keep an eye on the future and how things might evolve and change, so I would like to share something I found interesting regarding AI and self-awareness in Pedro Domingos’s The Master Algorithm.

 And you, how self-aware are you?
 What are you doing to improve your self-awareness?